Disciplinary-Specific Writing Guides

 - Williams, Joseph and Joseph Bizup.
 Style: Lessons in Clarity and Grace.
 12th Ed.
 (New York, Longman, 2016)

-CONSPICUOUS ABSENCE: You may notice no entry for Strunk and White’s Elements of Style.
+Conspicuous Absence: You may notice no entry for Strunk and White’s Elements of Style.
 According to a Chronicle of Higher Ed‘s appraisal commemorating its 50-year anniversary, the guide is benign at best and inconsistent, imprecise, and misleading at worst on both matters of grammar and style.
 A particularly damning assessment from the piece’s author, linguist Geoffrey K. Pullum, follows:

 The book’s toxic mix of purism, atavism, and personal eccentricity is not underpinned by a proper grounding in English grammar.
 It is often so misguided that the authors appear not to notice their own egregious flouting of its own rules.
-They can’t help it, because they don’t know how to identify what they condemn (“50 Years of Stupid Grammar Advice” April 17, 2009).
+They can’t help it, because they don’t know how to identify what they condemn (“50 Years of Stupid Grammar Advice,” April 17, 2009).